 Sometimes, they want to stay private longer and do more private fund-raising rounds so they can have a higher valuation when they go for an IPO.
 Other times, they use things like tender offers to sell their shares to private parties before they’re available to the public.

-Either way, the lesson is this: as a founder of a startup, you need to plan and prepare for multiple sells of your shares, no matter what form they take: fundraising rounds with private investors, tender offers, IPOs, or a final exit after an IPO.
+Either way, the lesson is this: as a founder of a startup, you need to plan and prepare for multiple selling events of your shares, no matter what form they take: fundraising rounds with private investors, tender offers, IPOs, or a final exit after an IPO.

 In this article, I’ll go over how to do it.